Shibasish-Dalui/Evil-Twin-Attack/README.md

 # Evil-Twin-Attack

+## !
+DISCLAIMER !
+The project is for educational purpose only and should only be used against your own networks and devices!<br>
+Please check the legal regulations in your country before using it.

 ## Introducion

 An Evil Twin Attack is a type of wireless attack where a malicious actor creates a